espocrm/documentation/docs/administration/dashboards.md

 All internal users can manage their dashboards: add or remove dashlets and tabs, edit dashlet options.

 Admin can edit dashboards of other users.
-On the user detail view, click Preferences from the dropdown at the top-right corner.
+On the user detail view, click the Preferences item from the dropdown at the top-right corner.
 There, you can find *Dashboard Layout*.

 Users can **reset** their dashboard layout to the default.
-On Preferences edit view, click *Reset Dashboard to Default* from the dropdown next to the *Edit* button.
+On the Preferences edit view, click the *Reset Dashboard to Default* item from the dropdown next to the *Edit* button.
 Admin can reset dashboards of other users.

+On the dashboard:

+* Dashlets can be **dragged** by the header.
-Dashlets can be **resized** by dragging the lower-right corner.
+* Dashlets can be **resized** by dragging the lower-right corner.
+* Multiple dashboard tabs can be created to group dashlets by their purpose.

 ## System default dashboard